hkurra/DriveDesktopClient/README.md

 #Using this you can replicate google drive UI structure & perform above mention operation on it in your java application.

 #build pre requisite
-1)java 7 sdk
+* java 7 sdk
-2)maven build environment
+* maven build environment

 #compiling instruction
-1)download zip file & Unzip it
+* download zip file & Unzip it
-2)perform maven install i.e "mvn install" from command line
+* perform maven install i.e "mvn install" from command line

 #using instruction
 *javaDocs are available under Build_jar/javadoc folder